 Important: Resources.
-You will require the latest LTR version of LTR version of QGIS, plus the dataset database\queries.zip.
+You will require the latest LTR version of QGIS (A Coruna 3.10), plus the dataset database_queries.zip which you can download from CANVAS.
 When you unzip the dataset, you will find the following files inside:

-- Database\queries.qqs a QGIS project preloaded with the dataset described below; - country\Data a table with additional information on the countries of the world; - database.sqlite a SpatiaLite database containing: - countries polygons of the boundaries of the countries of the world; - railroads lines representing the main railroads of the world; - urban\areas polygons of the boundaries of the main urban areas of the world

-Task 7 Read about querying a spatial database with SQL.
-You should understand what Tuple selection means; what is Attribute projection; and how can we join two or more than two relations.
-Such understanding is necessary for solving query-formulation problems, using a Join condition.
+- Database_queries.qgs a QGIS project preloaded with the dataset described below; - country_Data a table with additional information on the countries of the world; - database.sqlite a SpatiaLite database containing: - countries polygons of the boundaries of the countries of the world; - railroads lines representing the main railroads of the world; - urban_areas polygons of the boundaries of the main urban areas of the world - Task 7 Read about (1) querying a spatial database with SQL.
+You should understand what (1) Tuple selection means; what is (1) Attribute projection; and how can we (1) join two or more than two relations.
+Such understanding is necessary for solving query-formulation problems, using a (1) Join condition.